tobek/laminae/notes.md

 - some crazy education process for new petitioners
     + like lesswrong weirdtopia comment where you work your way through simulation of human civilization learning everything
     + NGC could do this for Universal Story, maybe LGP
+- "a musk that makes you want to stand near them, doing nothing." -- http://dndwithpornstars.blogspot.com/2014/10/gender-and-representation-in-warhammers.html - LEC?
 - used
+    + "you: human creativity is a glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316
     + seeking out a state of "unknowing"
     + Mnemonic objects - clothing or jewelry records life events (could be part of caste system above but it's not) - used in NGP but could maybe be moved elsewhere if perfect
     + Epiphanies (place where you have them)